mlz-ictrl/nicos/doc/source/classes/system.rst

 ..
 XXX adapt this

-These data sinks provide different ways of processing scan data.
+These data sinks provide different ways of processing measured data.
 They can be configured in setups like normal devices and selected in :ref:`sysconfig`.

 .. module:: nicos.core.data

 .. autoclass:: DataSink()